covidsimteam/prox-e/hi/cov-hub/src/app/@hgraph/store/README.md

 ## Invariants

-All settings and preferences, and configs, that must remain invariant for the given user session for all sessions, are available via push for all subscibers through the `invariants.service`.
+All settings and preferences, and configs, that must remain invariant for the given user session or all sessions, are available via push for all subscibers through the `invariants.service`.

 ## Ledger